acidus99/Gemipedia/README.md

 # Gemipedia
-Gemipedia  is a [Gemini](https://en.wikipedia.org/wiki/Gemini_(protocol)) frontend to Wikipedia, focused on providing a delightful class reading experience.
+Gemipedia  is a [Gemini](https://en.wikipedia.org/wiki/Gemini_(protocol)) frontend to Wikipedia, focused on providing a delightful reading experience.
 Gemipedia supports accessing all language-specific Wikipedias.

 ![Gemipedia in Lagrange](imgs/history-of-apple.png)
 *Rendering main article with navigation suggestions*